Gibraltar Socialist Labour Party: Elections

 In the 1980 election to the Gibraltar House of Assembly, the party won its first seat in the House.

 In the 1984 election, the party won 34.2% of the popular vote and 7 seats.

 In the 1988 election, the party won 58.2% of the popular vote and 8 seats to form the new government.

 In the 1992 election, the party won 73.1%% of the popular vote and 8 seats.

 In the 1996 election, the party won 42.95% of the popular vote and 7 seats.

-In the 1999 by-election, following the death of GSLP Opposition MP Robert Mor, Liberal Party leader Dr. Joseph Garcia (backed by the GSLP) won 51.46% of the popular vote and the seat.
+In the 1999 by-election following the death of GSLP Opposition MP Robert Mor, Liberal Party leader Dr. Joseph Garcia (backed by the GSLP) won 51.46% of the popular vote and the seat.
 He was the first joint GSLP/Liberal candidate to contest an election.

-In the 2000 election, the party won (in Alliance with the Liberals) 25.62% of the popular vote and 5 seats.
+In the 2000 election, the party won (in alliance with the Liberals) 25.62% of the popular vote and 5 seats.

 In the 2003 election, the party won (in Alliance with the Liberals) 25.08% of the popular vote and 5 seats.

 In the 2007 election to the newly named (and re-organized) Gibraltar Parliament, the party won (in Alliance with the Liberals) 31.84% of the popular vote and 4 seats.

 In the 2011 election, the party won (in Alliance with the Liberals) 34.23% of the popular vote and 7 seats and, with the 3 seats won by the Liberal Party, formed the new Government of Gibraltar.

 In the 2013 by-election, following the death of Housing Minister Charles Bruzon (GSLP), the GSLP candidate Albert Isola won 49.84% of the popular vote to fill in the vacant seat.

 In the 2015 election, the party won (in Alliance with the Liberals) 47.83% of the popular vote and 7 seats.

 The GSLP was represented in the European Parliament by Glyn Ford MEP of the PES Group during the 6th European Parliament term, however Ford later lost his seat in the 2009 European elections.

-The GSLP supported and endorsed the UK Labour Party during European parliament elections.
+The GSLP supported and endorsed the UK Labour Party during elections to the European Parliament.